oVirt/ovirt-site/source/uncategorized/trusted-compute-pools-deployment.html.md

 ### Provision White list Databse

-In order to add OEM, OS, MLE, and HOST information to Attestation Server’s White List database. <http://oatserver>.\*.com:8080/WhiteListPortal/home.html <http://oatserver>.\*.com:8080/TrustDashBoard/home.html.
+At least OEM, OS, MLE, and HOST information should be added to Attestation Server’s White List database.

+Follow below exmaple to make a oVirt node recognized as "trusted" by the attestation service.
+You can open the following two links, and add corresponding information into database. <http://oatserver>.\*.com:8080/WhiteListPortal/home.html <http://oatserver>.\*.com:8080/TrustDashBoard/home.html
 Notes: oatserver.\*.com should be the host name of oat server.
 As to data ,you can refer to **1.5 Provision White List Database**.

 ### Configuration in oVirt Engine